 Collection Development Policy

-The OHSU Libraries collections promote excellence in the teaching, research, clinical care and outreach programs of Oregon Health & Science University by providing information that reflects the current state of knowledge and practice in the health, biomedical, and selected engineering sciences.
+The OHSU Library collection promotes excellence in the teaching, research, clinical care and outreach programs of Oregon Health & Science University by providing information that reflects the current state of knowledge and practice in the health, biomedical, and selected engineering sciences.

 This Policy identifies the subjects, formats and quality of materials that best serve the faculty, staff and students of OHSU.
 It considers the needs of researchers, health care practitioners, students, hospitals, libraries and citizens of Oregon.

 The Marquam Hill Health Sciences Library includes the dental collection formerly housed at the School of Dentistry.
-The Isabel McDonald Library of the Oregon National Primate Center (ONPRC) and the Samuel L. Diack Library of the OGI School of Science & Engineering are located on the OHSU West Campus.
+The Isabel McDonald Library of the Oregon National Primate Center (ONPRC) is located on the OHSU West Campus.

 The Main Library houses medical, nursing, dental science, and allied health materials, as well as the history of dentistry collection and a multidisciplinary collection of materials on child development and developmental disabilities.
 The History of Medicine and Pacific Northwest Archives collections are located in the Auditorium Building.
 The Isabel McDonald Library holds current and historical works on primatology.
-The Samuel L. Diack Library holds current materials in computer science, electrical engineering, environmental sciences, biochemistry and molecular biology and management in science and technology.
-Storage facilities located on the Marquam Hill Campus and in the Portland Metropolitan area contain historical materials from the collections of the Main and Van Hassel libraries.
+Storage facilities located on the Marquam Hill Campus contain historical materials from the collections.

 Funding for acquisitions is derived from the Libraries' collection budget and through shared arrangements within the University and with external partners.